Friday 14th July

 Supporting and teaching refugees

 Members from the Hamburg and Bremen state branches of the German Education Union - GEW - will give a brief introduction to the challenges inside and outside the education systems.
 Teachers from Bremen will report on the Education International funded Project 'Teacher's Organising for Quality Education for Refugees'.
-They will be joined by representatives from the South West Migration Partnership.
+They will be joined by representatives from South West refugees support organisations.

 Will robots do all the jobs?